neuland-ingolstadt/ctf-anmeldung/README.md

-# CTF Anmeldung
+# CTF Information Page

-Info page and registration form used for our Neuland CTF
+Information page about the last Neuland CTF in Spring 2022

-Based on https://github.com/neuland-ingolstadt/meckerkasten by @alexhorn